Yellow Watermelon: Description, Flavor, Benefits, And Uses

-Yellow Watermelon is an increasingly popular variety with a bright yellow flesh and yellow-green rind.
+Yellow Watermelon is an increasingly popular variety with bright yellow flesh and yellow-green rind.
 It is said to have originated in the Southern United States, although it is now grown worldwide.
 While many people are familiar with the classic red-fleshed watermelons, they may need to be made aware of the unique flavor and nutritional benefits of yellow watermelon.
 Here is everything you wanted to know about yellow watermelon.

 What is Yellow Watermelon?